TwelveEyes/HideousDestructor/hd_manual.md

 You can sprint forward continuously for about 100m before tiring out.
 If at any time you stop sprinting, you must substantially recover from your fatigue before you can start again.

-Protip: Holding a lighter weapon lets you start sprinting sooner.
+*Protip*: Holding a lighter weapon lets you start sprinting sooner.
 If you know you'll have to make a break for it very soon, don't bring out that BFG!
 (But if you're stuck with it anyway and you absolutely must begin sprinting immediately, dropping the weapon can give you a split second of time.)

-	Jumping
+### Jumping

-Console command: +jump
+**Console command**: `+jump`

-Default key: Whatever you have set it to
+**Default key**: Whatever you have set it to

-Description: If you walk right up to a ledge between waist and shoulder height, you can press and hold the jump key for about half a second to hoist yourself onto that ledge.
+**Description**: If you walk right up to a ledge between waist and shoulder height, you can press and hold the jump key for about half a second to hoist yourself onto that ledge.
 You will briefly be unable to fire while doing this.
 This action cannot be done while crouching.

 If you jump while moving forward and the way ahead of you is clear, you will leap forward.
 Good for crossing gaps and closing in for a beatdown.

 If you hit the jump key in any other situation, you will make a normal vertical leap.

-	Using
+### Using

-Console command: +use
+**Console command**: `+use`

-Default key: Whatever you have set it to
+**Default key**: Whatever you have set it to

-Description: You can open doors with it, as usual.
+**Description**: You can open doors with it, as usual.
 But you also get two other functions:

-Pickups: For most things, you must "use" an item to pick it up.
+* **Pickups**: For most things, you must "use" an item to pick it up.
 If you cannot carry the item, you will put it back on the floor in front of you.
 For smaller items like loose ammo, you must hold the use key while moving over it to pick it up.

-Kicking: pressing use in front of an enemy lets you kick them.
+* **Kicking**: pressing use in front of an enemy lets you kick them.
 (There is no animation for this; this mod is called hideous for a reason.)
 You can also kick away corpses and hand grenades if they're in the way.
 Hold both Zoom and Speed while hitting Use on a thin door to try to kick it down.
 It might hurt a bit.

-HUD: HD typically hides your complete inventory display.
+* **HUD**: HD typically hides your complete inventory display.
 Pressing and holding use brings this up.
 It will also show how many arbitrary "blocks'" worth of equipment you are carrying.

-	Aiming and Turning
+### Aiming and Turning

-If you are standing still, press and hold Use or Zoom to reduce your mouse sensitivity (and enable the scope if hd_noscope is set to true).
+If you are standing still, press and hold Use or Zoom to reduce your mouse sensitivity (and enable the scope if `hd_noscope` is set to true).

 If you have some map geometry right underneath where your weapon is pointing (including the floor when you are crouching), or your barrel is touching a vertical wall, this will also brace your gun against it for additional support and precision.